filamentgroup/anims/README.md

 - `moveX`: move vertically (100% of element width is default distance.
 Override with `--distance` var)
 - `moveY`: move vertically (100% of element height is default distance.
 Override with `--distance` var)
 - `moveRotate`: rotate element from center.
 Positive numbers are clockwise.
 (15deg is default rotation.
 Override with `--rotation` var)
+- `moveXY`: move x and y at once.
+Override with `--distance` and `--distanceX` vars
+- `moveScale`: scale from an amt to 1.
+Default is to start at 1.4 scale.
+Override with `--scale` var.

 Note: The transform origin is `transform-origin: 50% 50%;`, the center point, for rotations, but if you're animating svg elements, that center point refers to the center of the whole svg rather than the element itself.
 You can set `transform-origin` to a location in the svg graphic where you need it to accommodate this difference.